Who I am, what AICAP HR is, and why this blueprint exists.

 These unlock better signals but aren't blockers to the Phase 1 demo you're about to see.

-What AI in HR actually looks like - modeled end-to-end on a scaling tech company.
+What AI in HR looks like - modeled end-to-end on a scaling tech company.

 You don't know me yet.
-The next twelve minutes will fix that.
+The next 15 minutes will fix that.
 AI in HR, modeled end-to-end on a 300-person tech company.
 Performance, calibration, succession.
 The operator's view, not a vendor pitch.

 Seven short chapters.
 Pick your lane.